nweber/generator-dp/README.md

 ```
 $ yo dp:json-service Name Url
 ```
 This will generate a service with the given name (NameService), which can be referenced by the name as a dependency.
 The service will fetch URL and return the contents.
 Usage:
-*(terminal)*
 ```
 $ yo dp:json-service Items data/items.json
 ```
-*(javascript)*
 ```
 app.controller('TestController', function($scope, Items) {
 	Items.query(function (data) {